 You can choose to use your in-network benefits with a network provider or use your out-of-network benefits with an out-of-network provider.

 Routine Hearing Services

 Hearing Service Providers

-You may visit any provider for your hearing exam.
-You may visit only a UnitedHealthcare Hearing provider for your hearing aids.
+You may visit any provider for your hearing exam or to obtain your hearing aids, including UnitedHealthcare Hearing.